Board of Directors

 [Vice President of Strategy and Business Development, BridgeSat, Inc.]

-Rick is an executive leader with over 34 years of experience in communications systems analysis, design, integration and maintenance.
-Specialties include cryptographic, terrestrial carrier, satellite and timing systems.
-Rick’s core strength is in understanding requirements and aligning the people, processes, budget and technologies in order to achieve success and provide maximum return on investment.
+Rick is an executive leader with over 30 years of experience in global communications & satellite systems analysis, design, integration and management.
+Rick’s core strength is in understanding business & technical requirements and aligning the people, processes, budget and technologies necessary to achieve success and provide maximum return on investment.
 Rick serves on the Board of Space Micro, Inc. in San Diego, CA and was on the Board of the International Space University in Strasbourg France for 10 years.
-He was recently selected as a Forbes Business Development Council Member.
+He is a USAF Veteran and has been a member of the HHTC Board since 2016.

-Zanya Rodabough, SECRETARY, Woodland Park, Colorado[Owner, Z-Best In Real Estate]
+Zanya Rodabough, VICE PRESIDENT, Woodland Park, Colorado[Owner, Z-Best In Real Estate]

-Zanya Rodabough: Managing Broker of Z-Best in Real Estate with over 4 years in real estate.
+Zanya Rodabough: Managing Broker of Z-Best in Real Estate with over 5 years in real estate.
 Previous experience includes 9 years in state government writing subsidized employment contracts for Workforce Investment Programs, business expansion and retention programs, and human resource consulting.
-Served on Board of Directors for Livingston Food Pantry, Advisory Board Member for Southwest Chemical Dependency Drop in Center, Coordinator for Park County (Montana) DUI Task Force, and currently serving as Secretary for Teller County Habitat for Humanity.
+Served on Board of Directors for Livingston Food Pantry, Board member of Ute Pass Kiwanis, Advisory Board Member for Southwest Chemical Dependency Drop in Center, Coordinator for Park County (Montana) DUI Task Force, and currently serving as Vice President for Teller County Habitat for Humanity.

 Jim Olsen, TREASURER, Woodland Park, Colorado[General Manager, Foxworth-Galbraith Home improvement Center]

 Jim Olsen- 30+ years in the building materials business.
-Currently the General Manager of Foxworth Galbraith lumber.
+Currently the General Manager of Foxworth Galbraith Lumber.
 Past president of the Teller County Home Builders Association.
 A long time supplier to many Habitat building projects.
+Currently serves as Treasurer for Teller County Habitat for Humanity.

 Rick Iwamoto, CHAIR CONSTRUCTION COMMITTEE, Woodland Park, Colorado[Retired Vice President, Business Development, John Zink Hamworthy Combustion]